Here’s everything you need to know about checking whether you’re at risk, and what help you might be entitled to.

-All you have to do is input your postcode and the map will show you in detail which areas near your home are most at risk.
+To use it, type in your postcode and the map will show you which areas near your house are at risk from flood events.

-Risk is ranked in bands which range from “high”, a greater than one in 30 chance of flooding in a year, to “very low” – a one in 1,000 chance in a year.
+The flood risk is divided into bands of varying severity, ranging from “high”, a greater than one in 30 chance of flooding in a year, to “very low” – a one in 1,000 chance in a year.

 Subscribe to The Big Issue